Giannisk231/Installl-Ubuntu-on-my-PC/resources/notes.md

 ## Problems Solved

-Problem: The keyboard was not working after first boot into Ubuntu
+Problem: The keyboard and trackpad were not working after first boot into Ubuntu

 Solution: Restart - Connect a external keyboard - Worked - Install drivers